-Crux is one most easily distinguished constellation.
+The Crux is one most easily distinguished constellations.
 Centered on four stars in the southern sky it fills in a bright portion of the Milky Way.
-It is however, the smallest of 88 constellations occupying an area of only about 68 square degrees.
+It is, however, the smallest of 88 constellations occupying an area of only about 68 square degrees.

-Crux is easily recognizable for its predominant cross-shaped asterism, the Southern Cross, formed by its five brightest stars.
+The Crux is one of the easy constellations to find for its predominant cross-shaped asterism, the Southern Cross, formed by its five brightest stars.
 It contains six named stars, the brightest star in the constellation is Acrux, Alpha Crucis.

 Carina constellation is located in the southern skies.
 The name means “the keel”, keel of a ship, in Latin.
 This is the 34th largest constellation in the sky, filling up an area of 494 square degrees.

 Carina is composed of 11 stars ( five are named) with known planets and contains no Messier objects.
 The brightest star in the constellation is Canopus, Alpha Carinae.
 This constellation was originally a part of the much larger Argo Navis, which represented the ship Argo.